SaeedDehshiri/locationTestProjectWithVIPERForWunderTeam/README.md

 ## License

-dedicated to wunder company with Swift 4.0 is released under the MIT license.
+dedicated to Wunder LLC with Swift 4.0 is released under the MIT license.